|

 See message on John 20:22

-not receive the Spirit when he appeared to them in the upper room on
+The disciples did not receive the Spirit when Jesus appeared to them in the upper room on resurrection Sunday.